sha1n/bert/docs/README.md

 - `--pipe-stdout` and `--pipe-stderr` - pipe the standard out and err of executed benchmark commands respectively, to standard err.
 - `--silent` or `-s` - sets the logging level to the lowest level possible, which includes only fatal errors.
 That is a softer version of `2>/dev/null` and should be preferred in general.
 - `--debug` or `-d` - sets the logging level to the highest possible level, for troubleshooting.

+## Other Features
+- `--alternate` - when combined with multiple commands, `bert` uses alternate scenario execution instead of executing scenarios one after another.
+- `--fail-fast` - tells `bert` to exit immediately when a benchmark error is reported.
+This is handy for reproducing illusive errors using brute-force.

 ## Shell Completion Scripts
 `bert` comes with completion scripts for `zsh`, `bash`, `fish` and `PowerShell`.
 When installed with [brew](#install-from-a-homebrew-tap) completions scripts are automatically installed to the appropriate location, otherwise the scripts can be found in the tar-ball version of the released binaries.